nicomathdev/NicoMathDev/README.md

 ![Welcome!](https://github.com/NicoMathDev/NicoMathDev/blob/main/Github%20Cover.png)

 # Who I am?
-I am a student of the bacharelor's degree in mathematics.
+I am a student of the bachelor's degree in mathematics I love calculus, algebra and statistic.
+My focus in college is modeling and data science.  <br />
+I work at Bayer, in Crop Science division, with developing new applications for the operation and strategy teams.
+I do:

+- Data engineering using various databases and SAP.
+- Automated workflow data using Python and Microsoft Flow.
+- Automated of operational tasks in SAP with VBA.
+- Data analytics for decision-marking dashboards using PowerBI and Tableau.

 <!--